College Savings: A Guide to 529 Plans

 529 savings plans

 529 savings plans work a lot like Roth IRAs, allowing you to contribute after-tax dollars and invest in options such as mutual funds.
 The best part?
-Your investments grow tax-deferred, meaning you won’t pay taxes on earnings until you withdraw the money.
+Your investments grow tax-deferred, and withdrawals are completely tax-free at the federal level when used for qualified education expenses—so you may never pay taxes on the earnings at all.

 Appeal of 529 savings plans